milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Adult Nudity

-Users are prohibited from broadcasting or uploading content that contains depictions of real nudity.
+Users are prohibited from broadcasting or uploading content that contains depictions of real nudity (which includes realistically doctored nudity).
 Incomplete censoring, such as pixelization, mosaics, and blurring effects, do not constitute an exemption to this policy.

   For example, you may not show or promote [content warning]: